Ready for the future: building excellence through analysis, research and evidence

 The event provided unparalleled opportunities to:

 - Engage with talks and panel sessions from experts in food safety, economics and other social sciences and other branches of regulatory science.

 - Deep dive into cutting-edge research with academics and food regulators from around the world

 - Connect with a diverse and unique network of international food regulatory practitioners, researchers and industry professionals

 - Network with peers, share insights and forge pivotal links within the industry

-The 2021 International Food Regulatory Analysis Conference is a two-half day virtual conference on 9-10 March 2021.
+The 2021 International Food Regulatory Analysis Conference was a two-half day virtual conference on 9-10 March 2021.

-It will showcase innovative research on regulatory analysis and set out how analysis, research and evidence are used to tackle the challenges of today amidst a global pandemic and contribute to addressing emerging risks for the future.
+It showcased innovative research on regulatory analysis and set out how analysis, research and evidence are used to tackle the challenges of today amidst a global pandemic and contribute to addressing emerging risks for the future.

-The conference will also demonstrate how the Food Standards Agency aims to maintain and strengthen its reputation as an international leader in food regulatory science and innovation.
-With the 20th anniversary of the FSA in 2020, it will also serve as a platform for a forward-looking conversation about the next 20 years of food regulation, and how the FSA will exert its influence as an excellent, accountable, modern regulator.
+The conference also demonstrated how the Food Standards Agency aims to maintain and strengthen its reputation as an international leader in food regulatory science and innovation.
+With the 20th anniversary of the FSA in 2020, it also served as a platform for a forward-looking conversation about the next 20 years of food regulation, and how the FSA will exert its influence as an excellent, accountable, modern regulator.

 - Bring together leading practitioners, public health professionals, researchers and academics from across the world to create the debate on how their unique skill sets and expertise gained from highly specialised areas of research will underpin future work